minchulyum/minchulyum.github.io/README.md

 ### Welcome!

 <font color="black">I am currently an Assistant Professor in the Department of Economics at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>, and a Research Affiliate (Macroeconomics and Growth) at the <a href="https://cepr.org/" target="_blank">Centre for Economic Policy Research (CEPR)</a>.
-I will join the Department of Economics at the University of Southampton as Associate Professor in January 2023.
+I will join the Department of Economics at the <a href="https://www.southampton.ac.uk/about/faculties-schools-departments/economic-social-and-political-sciences" target="_blank">University of Southampton</a> as Associate Professor in January 2023.
 My research interests lie primarily in macroeconomics, family economics, and public economics.</font>

 <br>
 <font color="scarlet"><i><small>&diams; Click below to download CV.</small></i></font>